Deogarh, Uttar Pradesh: Fort

 The fort on the hill is located a few hundred yards east of Deogarh village.
 The fort, when originally built, was known as 'Karnali'.
 Subsequently, it was renamed "Kirtigiridurga" after it was built in 1057 (samvat 1154) during the reign of Chandela king Kirttivarman.
 However, some believe that fort was built earlier by the Pratihara rulers of Kannauj in the 9th century, changed hands from the builders to the Chandelas and the Bundelas, before it came under the control of the Scindias of Gwalior.

 The fort has an external wall for the most part, except in stretches where the steep hill slopes towards the Betwa river.
 It is also subdivided by many internal walls.
 A circular structure, the west gate and the east gate (south-east of the Jain temples) are notable monuments.
 Additionally, there are two gates of entry into the fort, the "Hathi Darvaja" meaning "Elephant gate", and "Delhi Darvaja" which means "Delhi gate".

 There are three ghats which provide approach to the Betwa river edge, which have archaeological significance.
 These are the Nahar Ghat, the Rajghat and the Ghat, with the Siddi ki Ghufa (Saints cave).

-The Nahar Ghat ("nahar" means boat) at the east end of the fort, has steep steps that go down from the plateau of the fort to the Betwa river.
+The Nahar Ghat ("nahar" or nav means boat, but also means canal.
+Either boat or canal could be interpreted because steps leading to water) at the east end of the fort, has steep steps that go down from the plateau of the fort to the Betwa river.
 The ghat is aligned parallel to the wall of the cliff and the river.
 The "Siddhi ki Ghufa" (Cave of the Saint), is an archaeological find, located on the cliff wall to the left, along the descent from the Nehar Ghat.
 While descending via the Rajghat, the cliff wall is to the right.
 It is a plain cave.
 The cave depicts, on its right, an image of the goddess Mahishasuramardini.

 The cliffs above the three ghats are embellished with Gupta sculptures and inscriptions dating from various periods.
 The Nahar Ghat has about a dozen niches, which house lingas and various deities.
 From an archaeological perspective, this ghat is considered the richest of the three flights of steps.
 The Rajghat (Kings steps) also accommodate more than a dozen niches with lingas and statues, but the sculptures are small and in an unfinished state.

 Matrika statues (seated) are also important archaeological finds at the Nehar Ghat and Rajghat sections, as they establish early sculptural activity in the 6th century.
 Both these matrika panels are flanked by images of Vinadhara Shiva (Shiva as "bearer of the vina") and his son Ganesha, though with differences in detailing.
 The sculpted figurines show large breasts, tiny waists and broad hips.

 The Varaha temple dated to 7th century is situated in the southeast corner of the fort.
 It is located on a high jagati or platform.
 But it is in ruins except for a few architectural fragments such as a door frame and a pillar of an entrance porch.
 The mainidol has been moved to the sculpture shed here.